 After requesting the hearing, you will receive notice as to when and where your Administrative License Suspension Hearing will be held.
 It is important to note that this hearing in most cases will be in a different court and heard by a different judge (an Administrative Law Judge or “ALJ”) than your criminal DUI case.
 Make sure to to tell your Georgia DUI Attorney the date and time, since the notice will come directly to the accused DUI driver in Georgia.

 UPDATE, JULY 1ST 2017:

 The 10 day letter as described previously has now been extended to a 30 day letter.
-If you have been arrested for a DUI, you now have 30 days to either appeal your automatic license suspension or install an ignition interlock device on your vehicle.
+If you have been arrested for a DUI, you now have 30 calendar days to either appeal your automatic license suspension or install an ignition interlock device on your vehicle.
 If you do not file an appeal or install the interlock device before the 30 days are up, it will result in your license being suspended for up to one year.
 For more information, please visit Georgia ALS Hearings.
 Please also visit our updated page on Georgia DUI Penalties.